 How to Pick the Right Schema

-The few popular schema examples mentioned above don't even scratch the surface of how many options there.
+The few popular schema examples mentioned above don't even scratch the surface of how many options exist.

-You need to navigate it and find what you’re looking for to find what matches the content on your site (or better yet content about to be built!), but how do you know what you’re looking for?
+Navigate schema.org to find which schema type matches the content on your site (or better yet, content about to be built!).
+But how do you know what you’re looking for?
 There are a few ways.

 Let's start with what Google recommends.

 Google has a great resource that they call the Search Gallery and Rich Results.